Local Market Update

 Highlights

-With offsetting movements across the core commodities, the IGC Grains and Oilseeds Index (GOI) was steady m/m.
+With mixed movements across the various components, the IGC Grains and Oilseeds Index (GOI) was broadly steady compared to mid-October.

 Market Summary